Chart Color Schemes

 AreaSearch assessment of residential development activity positions Norwood among the top 25% of areas assessed nationwide

 Norwood has seen approximately 83 new homes approved annually.
-Over the past five financial years, from FY21 to FY25, around 417 homes were approved, with a further 4 approved so far in FY26.
-On average, about 2.8 people per year moved into the area for each new home constructed during this period, indicating solid demand that supports property values.
+Over the past five financial years, from FY21 to FY25, around 417 homes were approved, with a further 5 approved in FY26 so far.
+On average, about 2.8 people have moved to the area per new home constructed over these five years, indicating solid demand that supports property values.

 Frequently Asked Questions - Development